HECTA-UoM/MedTem/README.md

 [thesis-download](https://www.researchgate.net/publication/369453637_Extraction_of_Temporal_Information_from_Clinical_Free_Text)

 # Acknowledgement
 Thanks go to Warren for advice on logo design.
+We are grateful to grant support EP/V047949/1 “Integrating hospital outpatient letters into the healthcare data space” (funder: UKRI/EPSRC).